Trunk muscles and low back pain

 What to do?

-If you’ve got low back pain and are wanting treatment you should book in to see a physiotherapist.
+If you’ve got low back pain and are wanting treatment you should book in to see a physiotherapist to discuss exercise physiology.
 They will be able to assess your signs and symptoms and make a detailed plan for you.
 Most programs will involve an element of trunk strength work.
 This will aim to keep your trunk muscles activating how they should and taking the pressure off of the lower back.
 If you would like to see a physiotherapist, you can book online or call 07 3352 5116.